-- what is Reynolds number?
+- What is Reynolds number?

-- how to calculate Reynolds number?
+- How to calculate it?

-- what are Reynolds number units?
+- What are its units?

-- what is laminar flow definition?
+- What is the laminar flow definition?

-- what is turbulent flow definition?
+- What is the turbulent flow definition?

 What is the Reynolds number? – Reynolds number units

-The Reynolds number definition generally includes the velocity of a fluid, the characteristic length (or characteristic dimension) and the properties of the fluid, such as density and viscosity.
-If you want to learn more about fluid viscosity, you should check our Stokes' law calculator, where you can find, among others, viscosity definition.
+The Reynolds number definition generally includes the velocity of a fluid, the characteristic length (or characteristic dimension), and the properties of the fluid, such as density and viscosity.
+If you want to learn more about fluid viscosity, you should check out Stokes' law calculator, where you can find, among others, viscosity definition.
 Although the Reynolds number can be defined in several different ways, it remains a non-dimensional factor.

 Laminar vs turbulent flow (laminar flow Reynolds number, turbulent flow Reynolds number)

-- What is laminar flow?
+What is laminar flow?
 It occurs when viscous forces are dominant and is characterized by smooth, constant fluid motion.
 Reynolds number for laminar flow is typically